jadedocelot/Bin2rong/bryn/pytorch/README.md

 	self.fc3 = nn.Linear(200,10)

-- At this point we have created a skeleton of our network achitecture
+## At this point we have created a skeleton of our network achitecture

+- Now we will need to establish how the data will flow through the network.
+This will be done adding te foward() method to our class.
+Which  will overwrite the dummy method in our base class, and this should be defined for every network.